Georgia SB 406 Passes: HOA Reform Awaits Governor Kemp's Signature

 Where SB 406 Stands Right Now

-State Rep. Reynaldo Martinez (R-Loganville) is carrying the bill on the House floor.
+State Rep. Reynaldo Martinez (R-Loganville) carried the bill on the House floor.
 Co-sponsors include Sen. Josh Brass (R) and Sen. Donzella James (D-Atlanta), who has championed HOA oversight legislation for several years.
+Michael Shepherd of The WATCH Project — a Georgia homeowner advocacy group — called it "the end of an era where people lose their homes because of arbitrary fines."

-Whether or not SB 406 passes this session, document any HOA issues you are experiencing.
-If the bill passes, the registration requirement and oversight board will create new avenues for resolving disputes.
+Start documenting any HOA issues immediately.
+Whether or not Kemp signs before May 12, SB 406 is expected to become law — and when it takes effect on January 1, 2027, the registration requirement and oversight board will open new avenues for resolving disputes.
 In the meantime, our AI tool can analyze your violation against current Georgia law and help you build your defense today.

 Frequently Asked Questions